ten-protocol/go-ten/design/Events_design.md

 2. In case there is no address in a topic, then the event is considered a lifecycle event, and thus relevant to everyone.
 3. An event is considered relevant to the signer of the transaction that created it.

 The purpose for these rules is to be simple, clear, intuitive, and to work as good as possible with the existing contracts.

+The first two rules are intuitive.
+The third one adds another dimension to the reasoning process, because there is an implicit user to whom the event is relevant.
+The alternative is to remove the third rule, and allow the owner to view the event only if it contains its own address.

+*Note: If we decide to remove the third rule, the implementation will have to calculate the event visibility when adding them to transaction receipts.*

 In case the rules above are not providing the desired functionality, the developer can adjust the topics.

 For example, if one of the lifecycle events should only be visible to the administrators, the developer can add that address as a topic.
+Note that the lifecycle event will be visible to the signer of the transaction as well (according to rule 3).

 In case an event with an address field that should not contribute to relevancy, the developer can remove the `"indexed"` and thus the event will become invisible to that user.